Pokasana/Pokasana/README.md

-## Hi there, I'm Sana👋
+## Hi, I'm Sana👋

-### A Full-Stack Developer result-driven, detail oriented and curious about new technology
+### A Full-Stack Developer result-driven, detail oriented and curious about new technology.

 ⚪️Skills: